-[Ogimachi] Let’s explore the largest gassho-zukuri village, which offers lots of things to do!
+[Ogimachi] Let’s explore the largest gassho-zukuri village, with lots of things to do!

 Ogimachi is the largest village in the World Heritage sites in Shirakawago and Gokayama.